-The motherboard usually takes the biggest knock from this, but in extreme cases, the processor can be warped, especially in conditions where lots of heating up and cooling down occur.
+The motherboard usually takes the biggest knock from this, but the processor can be warped in extreme cases, especially when lots of heating up and cooling down occur.

 Uneven or damaged IHS

-The CPU IHS (Integrated Heat Spreader) or lid is the metal piece that makes contact with the CPU cooler’s heatsink.
+The IHS (Integrated Heat Spreader) or lid is the metal piece that makes contact with the cooler’s heatsink.

 Apart from providing some extra protection, it also acts as a heatsink to transfer the heat from the processor to the CPU cooler.

-Check the surface of the processor lid for scratches, scuff marks, or oddly worn patches that isn’t even across the surface.
+Check the surface of the lid for scratches, scuff marks, or oddly worn patches that aren’t even across the surface.

 Scratches may mean someone used a tool to scrape off the old thermal paste.
-In this case, I would be extremely cautious in trusting the CPU’s condition.
+In this case, I would be extremely cautious in trusting its condition.

 Uneven wear or scuff marks could mean that the CPU heatsink used with the processor wasn’t making true contact along the surface and applied more pressure on a particular lid area and not over the whole surface.

-This could imply that the CPU suffered from improper cooling and may have overheated at some stage, causing internal damage.
+This could imply that it suffered from improper cooling and may have overheated at some stage, causing internal damage.

-Check around the lid to see if there are any signs of attempted delidding.
+Check around the lid to see any signs of attempted delidding.
 For example, you will see fine scratches or sometimes a punctured spot where someone may have used a tool to remove the CPU lid.

 Requirements for testing